Hamilton, New Zealand: Pākehā settlement

+19th century development

 The road from Auckland reached Hamilton in 1867 and the railway in December 1877.
 That same month, the towns of Hamilton West and Hamilton East merged under a single borough council.
 The first traffic bridge between Hamilton West and Hamilton East, known as the Union Bridge, opened in 1879.
 It was replaced by the Victoria Bridge in 1910.

 The first railway bridge, the Claudelands Bridge, was opened in 1884.
 It was converted to a road traffic bridge in 1965.
 Hamilton reached 1,000 people in 1900, and the town of Frankton merged with the Hamilton Borough in 1917.
 Between 1912 and 1936, Hamilton expanded with new land in Claudelands (1912), Maeroa (1925), and Richmond – modern day Waikato Hospital and northern Melville (1936).
 Hamilton was proclaimed a city in 1945.

 In the latter 19th century, the areas of Te Rapa and Pukete were important sites for the kauri gum trade of the late 19th/early 20th centuries, being some of the southern-most locations where gum could be found.

-The city is near the southernmost navigable reach (by the settlers' steam boats) of the Waikato River, amidst New Zealand's richest and now fertile agricultural land that was once largely Raupo and Kahikatea swamp.
 Beale Cottage is an 1872 listed building in Hamilton East.